A portable, private shower which can be set up or packed down into a 6kg suitcase in seconds.

 The EverShower tub itself also incorporates four peg anchor points.

-Obviously the weight of a person inside tends to keep it stable in the wind, however, if an un-pegged, empty shower does blow over in the wind, from our experience, the frame provides good protection for the fabric and once it’s laying down it’s actually a very aerodynamic shape, so tends not to travel any further.
+Obviously the weight of a person and water in the tub tends to keep it stable in mild conditions.
+If an un-pegged, empty shower does blow over in the wind the frame will provide good protection for the tent fabric and once it’s laying down it’s actually a very aerodynamic shape, so tends not to travel any further.

 In extreme conditions the tent can simply be unclipped from the frame, dropped into the tub and the cover attached.
 It this mode it is able to withstand some of the most horrendous conditions but ready to use next time in a flash.

 The Coleman Hot Water On Demand incorporates a lithium iron battery which will power the water pump for around 80 minutes.
-The HWOD’s battery can be recharged via a motor vehicle cigarette lighter or 240v.
+The HWOD’s battery can be recharged via a motor vehicle’s 12v cigarette lighter or 240v.

 Adaptors are available which can enable the pump to be connected to a regular household power supply.
 View the 240V adaptor by Powertech.